Tristan-Technologies/EASem2Help/ESP_32/Flashing_Guide/esp32_flashing.md

 `esptool.py --chip esp32 --port COMxx write_flash -z 0x1000 yyyyyzzzzzz.bin`

 where 'xx' is the COM Port number, and yyyyyzzzzz.bin is the file name of the firmware previously downloaded.
+If typing out the firmware file name does not work, try dragging and dropping the firmware file from File Explorer into the command to autocomplete the file path to the firmware file.

 ![Firmware Erase](../Flashing_Guide/Pictures/flash.PNG)